Ajeet7764/Ajeet7764/README.md

 - 👋 Hi, I’m @Ajeet7764
-- 👀 I’m interested in Front-end developer
+- 👀 I’m interested in Data Analyst
-- 🌱 I had completed from B.tech in ITS ENGINEERING COLLEGE GREATER NOIDA.
-In year of 2022.
+- 🌱 I completed my B.tech from  ITS ENGINEERING COLLEGE GREATER NOIDA.
+In the year 2022.
-- 💞️ I’m looking to collaborate on github
+- 💞️ I’m looking to collaborate on GitHub
-- 📫 How to reach me . for internet
+- 📫 How to reach me. for internet

 <!---
 Ajeet7764/Ajeet7764 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.